Identification of hadronic tau lepton decays using a deep neural network: The hadronic tau decay identification with a deep neural network

 \subsection{Architecture}

 The overall DNN architecture is visualized in Fig.~\ref{fig:architecture}.
-The goal of the DNN is to use and process the inputs to optimally predict the target classes, which correspond to determining whether the reconstructed \tauh originates from a genuine \tauh, a muon, an electron, or a quark or gluon jet.
+The goal of the DNN is to use and process the inputs to optimally classify the \tauh candidate as belonging to a target class, which corresponds to determining whether the reconstructed \tauh originates from a genuine \tauh, a muon, an electron, or a quark or gluon jet.
 Three different subnetworks are created that independently process the inputs from the high-level variables, the outer cells, and the inner cells.
 The outputs from these three subnetworks are then concatenated and passed through four fully connected layers with 200 nodes each and then to a final layer with four nodes that yield outputs $x_\alpha$, with $\alpha\in\{\text{jet}, \Pgm, \Pe\}$.
 A softmax activation function~\cite{GoodBengCour16}, \begin{linenomath}

 \end{linenomath} is then applied to yield estimates $y_\alpha$ of the probabilities for the \tauh candidate to come from each of the four target classes (\tauh, jet, \Pgm, \Pe).

 The two subnetworks that process the inputs from the inner and outer cells have similar structures.
 As explained above, the main idea is to process the grids with convolutional layers~\cite{Lecun:9b68,Cun90handwrittendigit,Lecun98gradient-basedlearning}.
 In our case, the large number of input parameters for each cell makes it computationally too expensive to directly process the grid cells.
 To reduce the dimensionality, the inputs from each cell of the inner and outer grid are first sent through a number of fully connected layers.
 Since these layers act on single cells of the grids, with the full grid later on processed with convolutional layers, these fully connected layers can also be considered as one-dimensional convolutional layers, and the nodes can be considered as filters.
 For each cell, inputs from the electron, muon, and hadron blocks are first processed separately in three fully connected layers with a decreasing number of nodes.
 The outputs from the three separate processing blocks are then concatenated and passed through four additional fully connected layers with a decreasing number of nodes.
 The 188 input parameters are reduced to 64 output parameters (filters) for each cell that are input to the convolutional layers.